 Moses continues to speak to the people of Israel. called to all Israel Here "all" is a generalization.
 Moses wanted everyone in Israel to hear and obey his words, but his voice was probably not so loud that everyone actually heard him.
 (See: Hyperbole) that I will speak in your ears today Here "ears" refers to the whole person.
 This metaphor emphasizes that the people know what Moses has said to them, so they cannot sin and then say they did not know they were sinning.
-Alternate translation: "that I will speak to you today" (See: Synecdoche and Metaphor) ULT 1 Moses called to all Israel and said to them, "Listen, Israel, to the statutes and the decrees that I will speak in your ears today, that you may learn them and keep them.
+Alternate translation: "that I will speak to you today" (See: Synecdoche and Metaphor) ULT 1 Then Moses called to all Israel and said to them, "Listen, Israel, to the statutes and the ordinances that I will speak in your ears today, and you shall learn them and keep them, to do them.
 UST 1 Moses summoned all the people of Israel and said to them, "You Israelite people, listen to all the rules and decrees that I am giving to you today.
 Learn them and be sure to obey them.
 (There are no notes for this verse.)
-ULT 2 Yahweh our God made a covenant with us at Horeb.
+ULT 2 Yahweh our God cut a covenant with us at Horeb.
 UST 2 When we were at Mount Sinai, Yahweh our God made a covenant with us.
 Yahweh did not make this covenant with our ancestors This could mean: (1) Yahweh did not only make a covenant with those who were at Horeb; the covenant was also with the later generations of Israelites or (2) Yahweh did not make this covenant with their distant ancestors, such as, Abraham, Isaac, and Jacob; instead, this covenant began with the Israelites at Horeb.
-ULT 3 Yahweh did not make this covenant with our ancestors, but with us, all of us alive here today.
+ULT 3 Yahweh did not cut this covenant with our fathers, but with us, those of us here today, all who are living.
 UST 3 But this covenant was not only for our ancestors.
 He made it also for us, who are alive now.
 General Information:

 Moses continues speaking to the people of Israel.

 face to face

 Use your language's idiom for two people who are close to each other and looking at each other when they are speaking to each other.
 (See: Idiom)

 on the mount

 Alternate translation: "on the mountain"

 ULT

-4 Yahweh spoke with you face to face on the mount out of the middle of the fire
+4 Yahweh spoke with you face to face on the mountain, from the midst of the fire,

 UST

 4 Yahweh spoke with us face to face on that mountain, from the middle of the fire.

 at that time

 Moses is referring to an event that happened about 40 years earlier.

 ULT

-5 (I stood between Yahweh and you at that time, to reveal to you his word; for you were afraid because of the fire, and you did not go up the mountain).
-Yahweh said,
+5 (I stood between Yahweh and between you at that time, to reveal to you the word of Yahweh.
+For you were afraid of the face of the fire, and you did not go up the mountain) saying,

 UST

 5 On that day, I stood between your ancestors and Yahweh to tell them what he said, because they were afraid of the fire, and they did not want to climb up the mountain.
 This is what Yahweh said:

 out of the house of slavery

 Here the metonym "house of slavery" refers to Egypt where the people of Israel had been slaves.
 Alternate translation: "out of the place where you were slaves" (See: Metonymy)

 ULT

-6 'I {am} Yahweh your God, who brought you out of the land of Egypt, out of the house of slavery.
+6 'I {am} Yahweh your God, who brought you from the land of Egypt, from the house of slavery.

 UST

 6 'I am Yahweh your God, the one you worship.
 I am the one who brought you out of the land of Egypt.
 I am the one who freed you from being slaves there.

 General Information: